Land & People

 Since 1991, a professing believer has held the office of president in Zambia.
 In his inaugural address, he declared Zambia to be a Christian nation and claimed her people for the Lord.
 The people are open to listening and conversing about the Bible and Jesus Christ in both public and private settings.
 However, this receptivity is not particularly discerning and reflects a very ecumenical mindset.

 Year Entered by BMM1990

-Additional church planters and teachers are needed to fulfill the ministry goals of BMM in Zambia.
+Additional church planters are needed to fulfill the ministry goals of BMM in Zambia.

 Learn more about Zambia here.